openservicebrokerapi/servicebroker/spec.md

   which it exists.
 * For `definitions`, `$id` MUST start with a `#`.

-Then to refrence a subschema from within catalog `$ref` becomes `{root_schema.$id}{definitions.$id}`.
+To refrence a subschema from within catalog, `$ref` becomes `{root_schema.$id}{definitions.$id}`.